SWAP Access to Physical Science

 - Students who already have a university degree are not eligible for a SWAP programme.
 Any applicant who has been to university but did not complete may be eligible if there are special circumstances.
-Please email SWAP for advice BEFORE submitting an application at email@example.com.
+Please email SWAP for advice BEFORE applying at firstname.lastname@example.org.

 Information on Tests / Auditions / Interview Requirements

 - Entry is by informal interview and a short, Mathematics entry exam.
 All candidates are interviewed to ensure that the appropriate course is chosen and that the applicant can cope with the amount of work involved.